The Boycott, Divestment and Sanctions (BDS) Movement Unmasked

 “Definitely, most definitely, we oppose a Jewish state in any part of Palestine,” he says, referring to the entire stretch of land between the Jordan River and the Mediterranean Sea — all of Israel and the Palestinian territories.

-We at Creative Community For Peace (CCFP) — an organization comprised of artists and prominent entertainment industry executives — hope for a peaceful and lasting resolution to the complex Israeli-Palestinian conflict.
-We believe dialogue, which can be facilitated through art and music, is the only way to achieve such a goal.
+We at Creative Community For Peace hope for a peaceful and lasting resolution to the Israeli-Palestinian conflict.
+We believe dialogue, which can be facilitated through the arts and music, is crucial to helping to achieve this goal.
 The BDS movement — both through its aims and its tactics — is antithetical to a truly just and peaceful resolution.